PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 20:16:47
+Last updated: 2024-04-02 20:17:21
-Random Quote: It is impossible to experience one's death objectively and still carry a tune. - Woody Allen
+Random Quote: There are no secrets to success.
+It is the result of preparation, hard work, and learning from failure. - Colin Powell